Universal relations and bounds for fluctuations in quasistatic small heat engines: Abstract

-Isochoric processes are ones during which $\lambda$ is fixed and heat exchange between the working substance and the heat bath is performed.
+Isochoric processes are those during which $\lambda$ is fixed, and heat is exchanged between the working substance and the heat bath.
+Since $\lambda$ is fixed through the isochoric stroke, work output and work fluctuations are zero.
 On the $T$-$\lambda$ plane, an isochoric stroke with the hot (cold) heat bath is shown by an upward (downward) vertical line [Fig.~\ref{fig:processes}(c)].
 If we make a direct thermal contact between the working substance and the heat bath, the final state of the isochoric process is a canonical state at the temperature of the bath; however, if we make a thermal contact through the quasi-adiabatic wall, the temperature of the final canonical state can be any value between the initial state and the temperature of the bath.